As a homeowner, you should routinely look for any sign of foundation problems and keep good notes. Here’s how:

 If the foundation follows building codes

 A structural engineer will prepare an inspection report for your foundation repair pro.
-The report should include the extent of the foundation damage (if any), the approximate repair costs, and the turnaround times.
+The report should include the extent of the foundation damage (if any), the services recommended, the approximate repair costs, and the turnaround times.

 It's a good idea to check your foundation every season—at least twice a year, if not every quarter.
 Extreme weather conditions and the change of water content can cause the soil around your foundation to change, whether because of melting snow or drought.

 Either condition can cause soil to expand and contract in response to weather and result in foundation shifting.